shannonriester/Beat-The-Bands-day-38/README.md

 //to do
-- vote/unvote on Votes page
+- testing
+- fix shake button if not logged in
 - who voted on what in scrolling column (onclick) -- list of all the votes
-- testing
-- show before modal if user has voted on that band
   - move spotify link to modal view
-  - show vote count on the preview view
-- if undefined on search query term...

 - add 'then' and 'promise functionality' and explain about it in my readme
 - swipe over/next on bandModal